 Check out our Arabic Alphabet Teaching Tips video below!

-Resources including vocabulary to teach with each letter, and Arabic Letter writing sheets will be attached to the next newsletter- so make sure you’re subscribed below!
+Resources including vocabulary to teach with each letter, and Arabic Letter writing sheets are available to download for FREE below!
+Enjoy!